GAME’s Participatory Design Principles

-Innovation is a cornerstone of GAME’s way of working using methods from what is called ‘Human Centered Design’ to investigate how GAME’s impact can make even more social change for more children and young people.
+Innovation is a cornerstone of GAME’s way of working using methods from what is called ‘Human Centered Design’ – an approach to design that invites all stakeholders and users into the design process.

 It’s a process of observing and listening – to the girls, their parents, their community and the existing literature on female participation.
-GAME uses this information to come up with concepts to test on a smaller scale – together with the girls, of course.
-Finally, GAME evaluates the experiments, adjusts, comes up with new concepts and tests again.
+GAME uses this information to come up with prototypes to test and then evaluates the experiment.
 This process continues until a concept is ready to be taken to the streets.
-The real test is if the design actually creates a social change.

 In 2019, for the first time ever, one out of three participants in GAME’s activities across all countries were female.
 In Denmark, female participation in underserved communities even climbed up to 49%.
 From 25% in 2017 and 38% in 2018.

-The inclusion of girls in sports is an example of how innovation takes place all across the whole organization so that knowledge and ideas do not only come to fruition in Vollsmose and Gellerup in Denmark but also in Beirut, Amman, Hargeisa and Accra.
+The inclusion of girls in sports is an example of how innovation takes place all across the organization.

 Principle 1: Ear To The Asphalt